iai-group/ecir2023-reproducibility/data/README.md

 *Specifically*:
   * On git: topic files, qrels, config files, compressed runfiles, and rewrites.
-  * On server: indices, first-pass rankings, and fine-tuned models.
+  * On server: collections, indices, first-pass rankings, and fine-tuned models.
     - `$DATA` refers to [this](todo -> add lin to gustav1) folder on the server.

 ## Datasets